kexiZeroing/FE-Learning-notes/knowledge/http/render performance.md

 > The logic behind pairing these hints is because support for `dns-prefetch` is better than support for `preconnect`.
 Browsers that don’t support `preconnect` will still get some added benefit by falling back to `dns-prefetch`.
 Because this is an HTML feature, it is very fault-tolerant.
 If a non-supporting browser encounters a `dns-prefetch` hint—or any other resource hint—your site won’t break.

 ### Render blocking JavaScript and CSS
 Before a browser can render any content, it needs to parse HTML markup into a DOM tree.
 The HTML parser will pause if it encounters any external stylesheets (`<link rel="stylesheet">`) or synchronous JavaScript tags (`<script src="main.js">`).
 Scripts and stylesheets are both render blocking resources which delay FCP, and consequently LCP.
+(Additionally, if CSS appears before a script, the script will not be executed until the CSSOM is created because JavaScript can also interact with the CSSOM.)
 Defer any non-critical JavaScript and CSS to speed up loading of the main content of your web page.

 **Minify CSS**, if you use a module bundler or build tool, include an appropriate plugin to minify CSS files on every build.
 Use the `Coverage` tab in Chrome DevTools (`cmd + shift + p`, then type 'coverage') to **find any unused CSS** on your web page. **Inlining important styles** eliminates the need to make a round-trip request to fetch CSS.
 If you cannot manually add inline styles to your site, use a library to automate the process.